iamstarkov/hyper-keymap/README.md

 There is a [default keymap](./keymap.js), exported from Hyper.

-If you want to rebind some keys open your Hyper preferences and add `keymap` object to your config, so it looks like this:
+In order to rebind keys you need to add `keymap` object to your config, so it looks this:

 ```js
 module.exports = {